-- 92. In relation to the recommendation for improved co-operation amongst law enforcement and other competent authorities, the previous follow-up report indicated that the FIU had signed a MOU with the Criminal Tax Investigation Unit, an Exchange of Letter between the FIU and Customs & Excise Division for the exchange of data on cross-border currency declaration and cash seizures had been approved and the Commissioner of Police (COP) had issued a departmental order for the investigation of all reports sent by the FIU to the COP. - 93.
-At present the authorities advise that under the FIUTTA and the FIUTTAA the COP, the Comptroller of Customs and Excise, the Chairman of the Board of Inland Revenue (BIR) and the Chief Immigration Officer have been designated law enforcement authorities.
-As a result, consultations have been held with the Comptroller of Customs and Excise, Chairman of the BIR and FIB with a view to holding regular monthly meetings.
+- 96. In the report of November 2011, the authorities advised that under the FIUTTA and the FIUTTAA the COP, the Comptroller of Customs and Excise, the Chairman of the Board of Inland Revenue (BIR) and the Chief Immigration Officer had been designated law enforcement authorities.
+As a result, consultations were held with the Comptroller of Customs and Excise, Chairman of the BIR and FIB and it was decided to hold regular monthly meetings.
 The first of such meetings was held in August 2011, with the FIB.
-The last Wednesday of every month has been set aside for this meeting.
-Arrangements are being made to meet with the Chief Immigration Officer. - 94.
+For the period January to July 2012, the FIU, Customs, Immigration, DPP, FIB, Criminal Tax Investigations Unit and BIR held three meetings to discuss SARs and the coordination of work. - 97.
 Letters of Exchange/MOUs between law enforcement authorities have been drafted.
-The FIU and the Central Bank held their first meeting in August 2011 to discuss the approval of compliance programmes of financial institutions and proposed to have quarterly meetings of supervisory authorities. - 95.
-Additionally, an MOU was signed between the FIU and the Registrar General's Department (RGD) in February 2011 to allow the FIU to have direct access to information on all business entities, property ownership and personal biodata. - 96.
+The FIU and the Central Bank held their first meeting in August 2011 to discuss the approval of compliance programmes of financial institutions and proposed to have quarterly meetings of supervisory authorities. - 98.
+Additionally, an MOU was signed between the FIU and the Registrar General's Department (RGD) in February 2011 to allow the FIU to have direct access to information on all business entities, property ownership and personal biodata. - 99.
 The examiners' recommended action also referred to cooperation amongst other competent authorities.
-Information with regard to this aspect of the recommended action has not been provided. - 97.
+Information with regard to this aspect of the recommended action has not been provided. - 100.
 Concerning the last recommendation for the composition of the FIU to be expanded to include personnel from different relevant entities, in the October 2010 report the authorities advised that members of the Counter Drug and Crime Task Force had been transferred to the FIU and the FIB.
-The present efforts at hiring new staff for the FIU should afford an opportunity for the authorities to implement this recommendation.
-The above measures demonstrate increased co-operation among law enforcement authorities and initial implementation of a National Anti-Money Laundering Committee.
+The enactment of the FIUTTA and the formal establishment of the FIU have resulted in the development of hiring procedures which would not allow for the direct assignment of personnel from different relevant entities as set out in the recommendation.
+However, hiring practices as set out should result in the employment of appropriate staff.
+The above measures demonstrate substantial compliance with the examiners' recommendations with increased co-operation among law enforcement authorities and implementation of a National Anti-Money Laundering Committee.

-98. There has been no change since the previous follow-up report in relation to the recommendation to review the effectiveness of the FIU systems to combat ML and FT.
+- 101. There has been no change since the previous follow-up report in relation to the recommendation to review the effectiveness of the FIU systems to combat ML and FT.
 As indicated, section 9 of the FIUTTA requires the FIU to implement a system for monitoring the effectiveness of its anti-money laundering policies by maintaining comprehensive statistics on suspicious transaction or suspicious activity reports received and transmitted, money laundering investigations and convictions, property frozen, seized and confiscated and international requests for mutual legal assistance or other cooperation.
-It was noted that the provision did not include FT.
+It was noted that the provision did not include FT. - 102.
+Statistics with regard to the operations of the FIB in 2011 have been submitted for this report.
+For the period January to June 2012, a breakdown of the activities of the FIB is presented in the following table.